csarmientobaca/selenium-js/README.md

 2.-In terminal type: npm install

-3.-Go to prova: cd prova

-4.-Run the script with: node prova.js
+4.-Run the script with: node index.js